Ješua D. Salom Mansion

 The Ješua D. Salom Mansion is located in the Municipality Centar in Sarajevo, Bosnia and Herzegovina.
 Since November 2008 it is listed as a National Monument of Bosnia and Herzegovina.

 Ješua D. Salom's mansion is located on the north side of the river Miljacka, on the Obala Kulina bana number 20 in a row between the buildings built during the Austro-Hungarian period, and on the opposite bank of the Miljacka is located the Ashkenazi synagogue.

 History

-The Ješua D. Salom Mansion was built in 1901 across from the Aškenazi Synagogue for the prominent Bosnian Jewish merchant Ješua D. Salom, on a design by the famous architect Josip Vancaš.
+The Ješua D. Salom Mansion was built in 1901 across the river Miljacka and the street opposite to the Aškenazi Synagogue for the prominent Bosnian Jewish merchant Ješua D. Salom, on a design by the famous architect Josip Vancaš.
 Based on the 1893 Construction Regulation for the Capital City – Sarajevo, only two-story buildings could be constructed along the right bank of the Miljacka, from the Vijećnica to the Drvenija Bridge.

 The mansion is one of the earliest examples of constructions that saw the use of floral motifs in the Vienna Secession style for residential buildings.

 When it was built, it was an avant-garde facility, with running water, indoor plumbing, electricity and a heating system.
 An inner courtyard with a stone fountain was located behind the building.